techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

       PGID: $PGID # read them from .env
 ```

-create an `.env` file for variables
+Create an `.env` file for variables

 ```bash
 touch .env
 ```

-edit it
+Edit it

 ```bash
 nano .env